krgamestudios/MERN-template/README.md

 	- Available when logged in
 	- Chat logs saved to the database
 	- Room-based chat (type `/room name` to access a specific room)
-	- Mute specific users for X minutes
 - Easy To Use Configuration Script
 	- Sets up everything via docker
 	- A default admin account (if desired)

 # Coming Soon

+- Moderation tools (in progress)
+	- Banning/suspending users for a time period
+	- Chat-muting users for a time period
+	- Users reporting offensive chat-content
 - Full documentation
 	- Modding tutorials
-- Moderation tools for banning/suspending, chat-banning and reporting users

 # Coming Eventually